mtitinger/zz_doc/01_development_methods/test-strategy.md

 ## From MG40 to MG60

+This describes Testing during the steps, from Concept to Validation.

 ### Who

 MG60 is gated OK by the PRODUCER or QA_MANAGER, when the MAINTAINER or a software component can prove that there is a successful FT test report for that component, matching the test plan of the version.